Thalassodromeus: Classification

-In 2023, having considered that the clade containing Thalassodromeus and Tupuxuara has received two different denominations throughout the years (Thalassodromidae and Thalassodrominae), palaeontologist Rodrigo Pêgas and colleagues argued that despite the disagreements between the position of said clade within Azhdarchoidea, the species contained within it have almost always been consistent.
+In 2023, having considered that the clade containing Thalassodromeus and Tupuxuara has received two different denominations throughout the years (Thalassodromidae and Thalassodrominae), palaeontologist Rubi Pêgas and colleagues argued that despite the disagreements between the position of said clade within Azhdarchoidea, the species contained within it have almost always been consistent.
 Therefore, they deemed the difference in naming pattern undesirable.
 They favored the denomination Thalassodromidae, in order to have consistency with other studies that used the same name.
 In their analysis, they corroborated the close relationship between thalassodromids and the family Tapejaridae, following the classification model established by Kellner.
 They included both families within the larger group Tapejaromorpha (defined as the most inclusive clade containing Tapejara wellnhoferi but not Azhdarcho lancicollis).
 Additionally, they also found T. oberlii to belong to Thalassodromeus.

 Cladogram based on Longrich and colleagues, 2018:

 Cladogram based on Pêgas and colleagues, 2023: